-In the U.S., electricity generation is responsible for the country's largest source of carbon dioxide emissions, or 37 percent of total emissions.
+In the U.S., electricity generation is responsible for about 34 percent of our total carbon emissions.
 And our electrical power plants, which run primarily on high-emissions energy sources such as coal, provide a staggering 39 percent of our total energy.

 To reduce global greenhouse gas emissions while continuing to power our everyday lives, we need to transition to a cleaner, more reliable, and more resilient electricity system.
 At the Wisconsin Energy Institute (WEI), we bring together some of the nation’s best scientists and engineers to develop renewable energy systems and architectures that will support a smarter energy grid.
 In electricity systems, our researchers focus on:

 - Electricity sources and generation, including solar thermal and photovoltaics, concentrating solar power, advanced nuclear, wind generation, advanced power conversion systems, and more;